 The journey to ecological resilience and sustainability in food systems, farms and communities

 We all want to survive and thrive.
 It’s a common goal of individuals, species, communities, organizations.
-But many don’t.
+But many don’t achieve it.
 Ecosystem researchers have observed that natural ecosystems are much more resilient than systems managed by people.
 In addition, resilient systems mitigate and adapt to wicked problems, such as climate change, How can human systems become as resilient as natural systems and still increase productivity?
 We’ve just published online the conclusions of our own research integrated with hundreds of other studies on resilience.

 Whether it’s your own resilience, the resilience of your community, the resilience of your farm or any other system, you’ll be interested in the free book available in the links below.

 We’re making the book available free because we think it is important to get these new conclusions out as quickly as possible.
 All we ask is that you give us some feedback on how our research works for you.